Arbors and Pergolas

 Pergolas – A garden framework that consists of posts and beams, pergolas offer a sense of separation and create a shaded space that’s ideal for sitting areas.
 They can also act as a support structure for climbing plants, vines, or hanging plants.

 Arbors – Traditionally, arbors are a often tunnel-like structures that have a lattice design.
 Like pergolas, they also provide a place for decorative vines and plants to grow.
 Grape arbors are often pictured in areas made to look like romantic vineyards with patios and pathways that lead to other areas of a garden.

-Circle D Industries builds custom cedar coverings for any size yard or project.
+Circle D Construction builds custom cedar coverings for any size yard or project.
 We will work with you to design and place your custom garden structure, making your backyard a more enjoyable and beautiful place to spend time.